-Autumn sage is a delightful compact evergreen shrub with red flowers that bloom most of the year.
+Autumn sage is a delightful, compact evergreen shrub with red flowers that bloom most of the year.
 Here’s everything you need to know about planting and taking care of this Chihuahuan Desert native.

 Autumn sage (Salvia greggii) is a small shrub with glossy leaves and dainty flower stalks that would not look out of place in a typical cottage garden.
-But in fact, it’s a resilient native of the harsh Chihuahuan Desert.
+But in fact, it’s a resilient native of the Chihuahuan Desert.

 Why I Like This Plant

-- Mounding, evergreen shrub looks beautiful all year
+- Mounding, evergreen shrub

 - Flowers come in a rainbow of options